Jason Olin PhD

-ADHD in Adulthood
+ADHD in High-Performing Adults

-When focus fades and pressure rises, you're not lazy—you're overloaded.
+When focus fades and pressure rises, you're not lazy.
+You're overloaded.

 You’ve always made it work.
 Until now.

 Deadlines used to motivate you.
 You used to thrive under pressure.
-But lately, distraction, overthinking, or forgetfulness are getting in the way—at work, in your relationships, or just in your day-to-day life.
+But lately, distraction, overthinking, or forgetfulness are getting in the way: at work, in your relationships, or just in your day-to-day life.

 You might be wondering if it’s anxiety.
 Or burnout.
 Or if something else is going on.

-You're not alone—and you’re not imagining it.
+You're not alone and you’re not imagining it.

 How ADHD Looks in High-Functioning Adults

 ADHD doesn’t always show up as hyperactivity or poor grades.
-Many of the adults I work with are bright, accomplished, and capable—but they’re overwhelmed by:
+Many of the adults I work with are bright, accomplished, and capable, but they’re overwhelmed by:

 -